-- Course challenge exam(s) on all course content prior to the course of transfer
+- Course challenge exam(s) on all course content prior to the course of transfer, and - Clinical skills competency evaluation.

-- Drug calculation exam, and

-- Clinical competency evaluation.

-Students must score 80 or better on the challenge exams and score 100 on the drug calculation exam.
-Students must successfully complete a clinical competency evaluation at the same level of competency expected for the proposed course.
+Students must score 80 or better on the comprehensive challenge exam.
+Students must successfully complete a clinical skill competency evaluation at the same level of competency expected for the proposed course.

-Any student who has had two unsuccessful attempts in any nursing semesters will not be considered for transfer.
+Any student who has had two (2) unsuccessful attempts in any Radiologic Technology program semesters will not be considered for transfer.

-Students must complete 25% of the ASN Program hours required for graduation at STC.
+Students must complete 25% of the Radiologic Technology Program hours required for graduation at STC.

-Readmission to the ASN Program will not be allowed if a transfer student withdraws or fails a nursing course at STC.
+Readmission to the Radiologic Technology Program will not be allowed if a transfer student withdraws or fails a Radiologic Technology course at STC.